abbiedaniel/salesforce-maintenance/PD1-Notes.md

   - Database Trigger, Anonymous Apex, Asynchronous Apex, Web Services, Email Services, Visualforce controllers and Lightning components

-### Object Oriented Concepts
+### Object-Oriented Concepts
 - **Salesforce vs. Apex Objects:**
   - Salesforce:
-    - Standard and custom objects are built declaratively and used to organized the data we store in the org.
+    - Standard and custom objects are built declaratively and used to organize the data we store in the org.
   - Apex:
     - Apex objects are developed programmatically and used to organize reusable methods and variables.